makersacademy/bowling-challenge/README.md

 When I roll 12 perfect strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame) The Perfect Game gives me 300 points
 ```
 ---
+## How to test the app:

+1. Clone the repository: git clone https://github.com/KrzysztofBalejko/bowling-challenge.git

+2. Run index.html in your browser

+---
 ## Some screenshots: